If you’ve been looking for the best WordPress hosting solutions, then here’s one situation I bet you’ve gone through already…

-By now, I can almost bet you’ve noticed that SiteGround always features prominently in every single unbiased review of the top web hosting providers.
-It’s remarkably good that even WordPress.org itself officially recommends SiteGround as one of the best WordPress hosting services out there.
+By now, I can almost bet you’ve noticed that SiteGround always features prominently in every single unbiased review of the top website hosting providers.
+It’s remarkably good that even WordPress.com itself officially recommends SiteGround as one of the best WordPress hosting services out there.

 For a company with that level of recognition, you’d probably expect them to price their WordPress hosting higher than most of the other players in the industry.
 But surprisingly, it doesn’t.
 In fact, it turns out SiteGround offers the best value for money when it comes to WordPress hosting.

 A lot of that comes from the experience SiteGround has had in this space.
 It was founded in 2004 and since then, it has been busy improving its services as hosting demands change progressively.

 Take the recent introduction of a bot protection system, for instance.
 After assessing the type of security threats WordPress users currently face, SiteGround saw the need to reinforce their already-secure systems even further.
 So, in 2017, SiteGround supplemented their hosting with a bot protection system that rides on the platform’s artificial intelligence algorithm.